rramchan12/Data-Analyst-NanoDegree/P3 - Data Wrangling using NoSQL/Readme.txt

 sample.osm.json

 The code is executable as a Ipython Notebook.
 The code can also be executed using python scripts.
-Available inthe script folder

 Results can be viewed in HTML format, using the exported html version

+UPDATE 11/August/2017
+Scripts added to script folder
+ - Cleansing Script - audit_pincodes.py, audit_street_names.py
+ - Shaping and Loading - load_to_Mongo_DB.py

+Code Review comments, Logic Corrections are addressed in the scripts.
+Data Wrangling using MongoDB.ipython - Reduced the outputs to make the code more readable.